bbradfield/brad-stata/README.md

 # brad-stata
-Stata packages developed by bbradfield
+Stata packages developed by bbradfield for Stata14+

 ## Packages
 **bradsuite** - Installs all the following brad commands at once